-Objectives: Current conceptualisations of social enterprise fail to fully satisfy an understanding of the movement.
+Purpose - In popular culture, ethics and morality are topical (Giroux 1994), heightened by recent attention to the banking industry and pay awards, monopoly capitalism, global warming and sustainability.
+Yet, surprisingly, little attention is given to these in the narrative of the conceptualisation of social enterprise or social enterpreneurship - nor in the academic research on the sector.
+Current conceptualisations of social enterprise fail to fully satisfy the spirit of the movement which advances a narrative that social enterprises: are more like businesses than voluntary organisations; are more entrepreneurial than public service delivery; use business models but are not just in it for the money.
 A focus on the economic implies a business model where deep tensions lie.
-A focus on social capital offers a different frame of reference, yet both these conceptualisations fail to fully identify the phenomena that is social enterprise.
-The objective of this paper seeks to fill that gap.
-Ethical capital is offered here as the missing conceptualisation in the field of social enterprise.
+A focus on social capital offers a different frame of reference, yet both these conceptualisations fail to fully identify the phenomenon that is social enterprise.
+The objective of this paper is to fill that gap.
+Ethical capital is offered here as an alternative and unrecognised conceptualisation in the field of social enterprise.